 Ref Sub Principles Behaviours and actions that demonstrate good governance in practice Examples of systems, processes, documentation and other evidence demonstrating compliance E1.1 Developing the entity's capacity Reviewing services, performance and use of assets on a regular basis to ensure their continuing effectiveness.
 Regular reviews of activities, outputs and planned outcomes E1.2 Developing the entity's capacity Recognising the benefits of partnership and collaborative working where added value can be achieved.
 Effective operation of partnerships which deliver agreed outcomes e.g. development of Strategic Planning Group, Joint Staff Partnership Forum, Unscheduled Care Local Group, Carers Group, Care and Quality Governance Groups (Executive and Locality), Acute/HSCP Interface Meeting E1.3 Developing the entity's capacity Developing and maintain an effective workforce plan.
-Development of new three year local workforce plan will require to be produced, particularly given the new workforce challenges and considerations that have emerged as we respond to Covid-19.
-The local HSCP workforce plan will be set up from the Strategic Plan and supporting service plans.
+Interim Workforce Plan 2021/22 Development of new three year local Workforce Plan for 2022-25 will require to be produced, particularly given the new workforce challenges and considerations that have emerged as we respond to Covid- 19.
+The local HSCP workforce plan will be aligned with the 2022-25 Strategic Plan and supporting service plans.
 These plans will be revisited as part of the Covid-19 Recovery and Renewal Plan, which is underway.